 Boil the green beans and carrots until tender but not mushy.
 I do this by putting them in a bowl, adding about 1/4 cup of water, and zapping them, covered, in a microwave, about five minutes on high.
 Drain all water.

-- Heat oil in a skillet.
-Add the cumin seeds, and, once they sputter, add the onions and garlic.
+Heat oil in a skillet.
+Add the cumin seeds, and, once they sputter, add the onions and ginger.

 Stir-fry the onions for about a couple of minutes until they start to soften.